 How hard is it to blend traditional instruments, such as oud, with heavy metal?

 Actually, it is not that hard.
 Our goal is to avoid making traditional instruments seem forced in the songs but rather feel natural and authentic.
 This been a major challenge for many bands who tried to do it — it just didn’t always work.
 We are really happy with the outcome.
 Combining different instruments, traditional and modern, fits the concept brilliantly, as I mentioned before.

 In theory, to be able to combine oud and other traditional instruments with heavy metal requires great musical knowledge, especially in oriental music.
 Our guitarist Pierre Najm has got it.
 So Patrick, Pierre, our keyboardist Charbel Abboud — who is a master in orchestration — and I have been working closely to get it right; and I can safely say that this is the best album the band has made so far.

 When you’re not performing, what do you and the band members enjoy doing?

 When we are not performing, we always try to get together for drinks in Badaro and talk about making music.
 We simply can’t stop discussing KIMAERA-related matters whenever we meet!

 I personally spend most of the summer at the beach due to my work in bar and beverage management.
 You’ll often find me in Tyre or Batroun.

-What can we look forward to from KIMAERA over the coming year?
+What can we look forward to from KIMAERA this year?

-KIMAERA will be releasing its fourth album this year, and once everything goes back to same form of normality around the world, we will definitely plan a performance in Beirut and maybe even a tour in Europe.
+KIMAERA will be releasing its fourth album, and once everything goes back to same form of normality around the world, we will definitely plan a concert in Beirut and maybe even a tour in Europe.